Premchandsh/delta-demo/README.md

 # delta-demo
-This is a demo for learn and explore git &amp; github.
+This is a demo for learn and explore git &amp; github.Thank you.